PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 Within the dictionary type, the values of the key-value pairs can be of any type including lists, user-defined objects, or even other dictionaries.

 -   Use [] for list assignment, () for tuples, and {} for sets and dictionaries.
-If you forget which set of symbols produces which class, you can use the Python interpreter to remind you.
+If you forget which symbols produces which class, you can use the Python interpreter to remind you.
 E.g.,

 ```python